 If this seems like more work, it is.
 Stick with me.
 I think you’ll agree it’s worth it.

-Knowing that the money can come out if you need it to is the fundamental problem.
-That’s why it’s better to separate the money at the source and manually move it when you really need it.
+Knowing that the money can come out is the fundamental problem.
+Separate the money at the source and manually move it when you need it.

 Perhaps most importantly, I’ve found that it’s extremely difficult to mentally maintain a running tally on the minimum amount I need to keep in my accounts.
 For example, if I build up a $15,000 emergency fund in my personal checking account, my account should NEVER drop below $15,000.
 But since I can see that there’s a bunch of money available, it’s easy to justify spending it.

 Likewise, if I have a single savings account that I use for emergencies, taxes, and personal savings, I might be inclined to spend more money than I really have available (regardless of the interface used to display the data).
 Knowing that the money can come out is the fundamental problem.
 That’s why I prefer to separate the money at the source and manually move it when I really need it.